Archives: Year A-v.1 -Year B-v.2 - Year C-v.3

 Assembly: Amen.

-FINAL SONG: Any suitable Eucharistic hymn or song of praise may be sung.
+FINAL SONG: Any Eucharistic hymn or song of praise may be sung.

 Prepared by Sr. Mary Margaret Tapang, PDDM